replicate/pget/README.md

 1. If a download any chunks fails, it will automatically retry up to 5 times before giving up.
 2. If the downloaded file size does not match the expected size, it will also retry the download.

-## Dependencies

-PGet is built in Go and has no external dependencies beyond the Go standard library.

-## Building

-To build PGet, you need a working Go environment.
-You can build the binary with the following

-    make

-This builds a static binary that can work inside containers.

 ## Future Improvements